 Grilled chorizo with vegetables cooked in a foil pack makes for a tasty, easy dinner.
+Anytime you need a fast nutritious meal this may be just the right thing.

-Mary Jo and I finally arrived in Florida for the winter and I’m able to use my little gas grill again!
+Mary Jo and I finally arrived in Florida for the winter and I’m able to use my little Gas Grill again!
 The temperature is still in the high 80’s here and is perfect for having grilled chorizo and vegetables foil pack.
 Kick back and grab an ice cold cerveza and check out this easy and oh-so-tasty main dish.

 The chorizo that I used is the uncooked type that is packed in an uneatable casing.
 Therefore, I cooked the meat in boiling water for 10 minutes, then removed the meat from the casing.